 On February 18, 2019, during the peak of zu Guttenberg Chinese efforts and coincidentally only one day after Munich's 2019 Security Conference had ended, Germany's regulatory banking authority BaFin issued a short sale ban

 that the eight weeks earlier imposed short sale ban had now expired.
-In this April 2019 week, BaFin also filed a criminal complaint with Munich's public prosecutor's office for market manipulation.
+In that April 2019 week, BaFin also filed a criminal complaint with Munich's public prosecutor's office for market manipulation.

 Exactly on that same February 18, 2019, coincidentally one day after the end of Munich's Security Conference in the Hotel Bayerischer Hof, Wirecard in Aschheim was informed about a list of 343 suspicious financial transactions

 that were identified as potential money launderings by Commerzbank, an executing partner of Wirecard's banking arm.
-In the Commerzbank email, Wirecard was asked to comment on these suspicious transactions.
-Probably not considered as important any more in view of the short sale ban imposed by BaFin on exactly the same February 18, 2019, Commerzbank forwarded the list on February 26, 2019 to the German anti money laundering unit
+In the Commerzbank email, Wirecard was asked to comment on these suspicious transactions, which was probably not considered as really important any more in view of the short sale ban imposed by BaFin on exactly the same February 18, 2019.
+Commerzbank forwarded the list eight days later to Germany's anti money laundering unit

 called FIU, which, according to strange statements by FIU managers in the Wirecard Bundestag committee